AmoebeLabs/swiss-army-knife-card-manual/docs/design/functional-card-half-width-binary-sensor.md

 ##:sak-sak-logo: The next step: create functional cards!

 !!!
-Warning "These pages is still a work in progress, so AS IS"
+Important "This page is still a work in progress!"

 !!!
 Info "This example view requires one of the [Home Assistant Material 3 Themes][ham3-url]"